Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	- The columns correspond to the alphabet
 - Start by getting epsilon closure of the start state
 	- All of the states reachable through epsilon transitions alone
+- While there is an unmaked state
+	- For each symbol

 ### Study Guide
 ![[Pasted image 20250929190113.png]]